samsquire/ideas4/README.md

 # 114. Thread from

 The compiler can generate code and weave the synchronization queues as talked of in the previous ideas

+We often want to run code from the context of a thread.

+Assume the thread is in a while true loop.
+How do you enqueue things on that thread?

 So I should be capable of writing: